-By using a parameter (receivers) with std::vector<holoscan::IOSpec> type, the framework creates input ports (receivers:0 and receivers:1) implicitly and connects them (and adds the references of the input ports to the receivers vector).
+The framework internally creates a parameter (receivers) with the type std::vector<holoscan::IOSpec>, implicitly creates input ports (receivers:0 and receivers:1), and connects them (adding references of the input ports to the receivers vector).
+This way, when the receive() method is called, the framework can return the input data from the corresponding input ports as a vector.